 Berta Vasquez: towards household costs.

 Leonardo Hernandez: to rescue local agave, and for the costs of labor

-Reina Sanchez: to open/graze a piece of land to plant agave, and for other costs, to build another oven and roof for the oven
+Reina Sanchez: to open/graze a piece of land to plant agave, and for other costs, to build another alambique oven and palenque roof

 Aureliano Hernandez: to support costs of his new nursery

 Abel Martinez: Towards the purchasing of equipment (pine fermentation vats) and costs in the palenque

 Apolonio/Simeon Ramirez: clean and prepare lands of San Agustin Amatengo for the transplanting of agaves (labor & transportation).

 Berta Vasquez: 1/3 costs of improving roofing of her house, 1/3 for costs in the fields (costs of farming & agave), 1/3 for household costs.

 Leonardo Hernandez: agave sustainability: 30% for watering and maintenance of lands, 30% labor, 40% grazing lands.